INTO-CPS-Association/DTaaS/client/test/README.md

 ## Testing on localhost

-There are two possible testing setups you can create.
+If you want to handle starting the react client server yourself, there are two possible testing setups you can create.

 1. Host website on the developer computer and test from developer computer
 1. Host website on the integration server and test from the integration server